• Skip to primary navigation

 Viennese Cookies Preparation_3

-How To Pipe Viennese Biscuits
+How To Pipe Viennese Whirls

 4. Using a pastry bag fitted with 1 mm Wilton 1M Icing Tip pipe W-shaped cookies onto a baking sheet leaving about 1 inch of space in between them.